 Published by Turner PhotoBooks, Auckland/Beijing in collaboration with PhotoForum Inc, Auckland, NZ, 2016 as Photoforum issue 86.

 This bi-lingual book was produced to coincide with the debut exhibition of photographs made in China 60 years ago by the pioneering New Zealand photojournalist and photographic educator, Tom Hutchins (1921-2007), presented at the 2016 Pingyao International Photography Festival.

-‘On the platform there are many people waiting to cross the other way, waiting for the train back to Hong Kong. . … Continue reading →
+‘On the platform there are many people waiting to cross the other way, waiting for the train back to Hong Kong. . . … Continue reading →

 Reflecting back on the last quarter century, so much has changed.
-Technologies emerged that fundamentally altered the way we do things, the methods by which we gather and disseminate information, and how we communicate.
-This last quarter century is notable for the technological restructuring of photography by digital processes that now dominate the industry (Photoshop 1.0 was launched 19 February 1990).
-Less perceptible, but perhaps more important, are shifts in values attached to things and ideas, like art, education, institutions, their ideologies.
+Technologies emerged that fundamentally altered the way we do things, the methods by which we gather and disseminate information, how we communicate.
+The exhibition (and this catalogue) considers notable technological restructuring of photography from the analogue film medium to the digital processes, that now dominate the industry.
+(Photoshop 1.0 was launched on 19th February, 1990).
+Less perceptible, but perhaps more important are shifts in values attached to things and ideas, like art, education, institutions and their ideologies.